yuuki0xff/goapptrace/README.md

 # goapptrace
-_WARNING: This is a early alpha release, and the API and CLI will be changing._

 Goapptrace is a function call tracer for golang.

 ## Currently State
 The goapptrace has not reached a stable release yet.
-So Interfaces and data formats may be changed without notice.
+So interfaces and data formats might be change without notice.

 ## Installation
 ```bash